Introduction

 Problem

 Previous portfolio was overloaded with many different components, lazy use of color, & poor accessibility.
-Multiple different projects, split design dev work and lacking in-depth projects or case studies.
+Multiple different projects, split design & dev work to lacking in-depth projects or case studies.

 Basically I think my skills, projects and general direction I was going my old portfolio wasn't the right choice.
 There are of course aspects of it I like for example it has motion albiet after much improvement and learning is quite good.
 It also did not support light/dark mode, had poor accessibility and I had a multitude of usability concerns from my previous portfolio.